Fees, Scholarship & Refund Policy

 To apply for a scholarship, please fax (518-580-5548) or e-mail (firstname.lastname@example.org) the following information to our office by March 1, 2018.
 PLEASE NOTE: This information MUST be submitted by the March 1st application deadline in order for your request to be considered.

 - A letter requesting scholarship assistance.
 Please tell us how much financial aid you believe you need in order to participate in the program, and note any unusual family circumstance or other facts you want us to consider.

 - A copy of pages 1 and 2 of your (or your parents') most recent federal tax return.
 If your parents are still claiming you as a dependent, we must have their tax returns

-- A list of additional income not shown on the tax return (ie. child support, alimony, social security).
+- A list of additional income not shown on the tax return (i.e. child support, alimony, social security).

 All scholarship applications will be considered on an individual basis.
 Requests for financial aid will not affect admission decisions.
 For questions, please contact Maria McColl, Office of the Dean of Special Programs, Skidmore College, at 518-580-5595 or email@example.com

 Because faculty and staff salary commitments must be made in advance and the costs of plant operations are fixed, the College must follow a very limited refund policy.
 Details of this policy as it relates to tuition, room, and board follow.
 Appeals for refunds due to extenuating circumstances may be made in writing to the Program Director or the Dean of Special Programs.